 A b o u t

 Making architectural music to feel through your body as well as your ears.(image Francois Tousain)Awarded sound artist and composer Kaffe Matthews was born in Essex, England and lives and works in London.
 Since 1990 she has made and performed new electro-acoustic music worldwide with a variety of things and places such as violin, theremin, wild salmon, Scottish weather, NASA scientists, bicycles, hammerhead sharks, school children, desert stretched wires and the BBC Scottish Symphony Orchestra.
-Currently she is researching interactive composition for outdoor enjoyment with sonic bicycles in Brussels and live diffusion instruments for spatialized performance.
+Currently she is introducing and internationally developing bicrophonics ~ interactive composition for outdoor enjoyment with bicycles through the Bicrophonic Research Institute(BRI).

 Acknowledged as a pioneer in the field of electronic improvisation and live composition, Kaffe has released 6 solo CD’s on the label Annette Works,and continues to direct vibratory interface design project music for bodies.